Dr. Teeth and the Electric Mayhem: Floyd Pepper

 Sgt.
 Floyd Pepper is the group's bassist and backing vocalist.
-A laid back hippie with a pink body and long orange hair, he usually wore a green army cap or sometimes while in the pit, a slightly fancier cap of stiffer, glittery material and a red uniform with epaulets and ornate gold braid on the buttons.
+A laid-back hippie with a pink body and long orange hair, he usually wore a green army cap or sometimes while in the pit, a slightly fancier cap of stiffer, glittery material and a red uniform with epaulets and ornate gold braid on the buttons.
 He plays his bass left-handed; and although he's been seen playing a variety of bass guitars over time, he appears to have settled for playing Fender basses.
 The character was originated by Jerry Nelson until 2003.
 At this time, Nelson retired from performing most of his characters, citing health reasons and John Kennedy took over the role beginning with The Muppets' Wizard of Oz.
 Matt Vogel took over in A Muppets Christmas: Letters to Santa and is Floyd's current performer.
 Author Christopher Finch says that Floyd is most like Nelson and if there were a spin-off of The Muppet Show centering on his band, Floyd would probably emerge as the central figure.
 He was designed by Michael K. Frith and built by Dave Goelz.
 He debuted in The Muppet Show: Sex and Violence.

 A battle of the egos occurs whenever he and Miss Piggy are on screen together as he loves to poke fun at her airs and graces.
-He's also somewhat arrogant, referring to himself in a Muppet Magazine article as one real cool dude and during The Muppet Show (season 1 episode 23) he says to Kermit the Frog: "Kermit, you are talking to Floyd Pepper!
+He is also somewhat arrogant, referring to himself in a Muppet Magazine article as one real cool dude and during The Muppet Show (season 1 episode 23) he says to Kermit the Frog: "Kermit, you are talking to Floyd Pepper!
 The hippest of the hip!
 I mean I have a room for life at the home of the chronically groovy!".
 His name and pink color are homages to the band Pink Floyd, and Sgt.
 Pepper's Lonely Hearts Club Band, the album by the Beatles.
 He appears backstage more often than the other band members.